Rick White (politician): Early life, education, and private sector career

 White was born and raised primarily in Bloomington, Indiana, but due to his father's job with Marathon Oil, lived in Geneva, Switzerland, and Indianapolis, Indiana, for short periods and graduated from North Central High School in Indianapolis.
 He attended Dartmouth College and studied abroad at the University of Paris.

 White received his J.D. degree from Georgetown University in 1980.
 He was first hired as a law clerk to Judge Charles Clark and later became an attorney.
 In 1986, he became involved with politics for the first time, earning a term on the Queen Anne (Seattle) community council.

 White worked at the law firm of Perkins Coie for 11 years prior to being elected to Congress in 1994.

-His is the founder and former director of Books for kids, a literacy program.
+White is the founder and former director of Books for kids, a literacy program.
 He participated in the YMCA's Indian Guides program and was a law explorers advisor to the Boy Scouts of America.
 He is a member of Leadership Tomorrow, a non-profit organization.
-His is the former leader of the Republican Party Farm Team, which encourages young professionals to get involved with the GOP.
+He is the former leader of the Republican Party Farm Team, which encourages young professionals to get involved with the GOP.